 It is believed that more the number of stocks in the portfolio, the higher is the diversification benefit or lower is the risk.
 However, the rules of diversification limit further benefit after reaching a certain number of stocks in the portfolio, which becomes the maximum number of stocks in the portfolio.

-Guideline No. 2: The maximum number of stocks in the portfolio: Thirty (30)
+Guideline No. 2: The maximum number of stocks to own in the portfolio: Thirty (30)

 Different researchers have proved that the additional diversification benefit, which increases with addition of a new stock in the portfolio, becomes minimal after 20-30 stocks.